 Ge 1.
 Introductory Geology.
-9 units (3-3-3); first, second, third terms.
-This course aims to present a broad and up-do-date view of the earth by focusing upon major geological items currently of high interest, such as paleomagnetism, mid-oceanic rises, sea-floor spreading,
+9 units (3-3-3); first, third terms.
+This course aims to present a broad and up-to-date view of the earth by focusing upon major geological items currently of high interest, such as paleomagnetism, mid-oceanic rises, sea-floor spreading, plate tectonics, continental drift, evolution of continental plates, the earth's interior, and environmental geology.
+The emphasis and topics of consideration vary with the individual instructor and with class interests.
+Classes are limited in size and individually handled by full-time faculty members.
+All registrants must be prepared to devote six weekend days to field trips.
+Instructors: Shoemaker in charge, and staff.

 Ge 2.
 Geophysics.
 9 units (2-1-6); second term.
 Prerequisites: Ge 1, Ma 2 a, Ph 2 a.
 An introduction to the physics of the earth.
-Topics discussed include the figure of the earth, the gravity and magnetic fields of the earth and their variation in space and time, the propagation of seismic waves and the transport of heat within the earth.
-Recent developments in geodynamics, including the relation of the heat flux from the interior, major gravity anomalies, paleomagnetism, and earthquake mechanisms to convection in the mantle and the new global tectonics are emphasized.
+Topics discussed include the figure of the earth, the gravity and magnetic fields of the earth and their variation in space and time, the propagation of seismic waves, the transport of heat within the earth, and global tectonics.
 Three one-day field trips to sites of geophysical interest are an integral part of the course.
 Text: Physics of the Earth, Stacey.
-Instructor: Ahrens.
+Instructor: Helmberger.